Judge Philosophies

 That said, please be respectful of different debating paradigms and styles.
 There is no one "right" approach to either Parli or IPDA.
 If you run into a clash of styles (ex: one debater believes you should use plan texts in policy IPDA rounds while the other debater believes that IPDA places less emphasis on resolution "types" and that a policy round should simply focus on clashing contentions), simply justify the value of your approach and its logical application toward enhancing the debate.

 In Parli, please don't arbitrarily limit the number of questions that your opponent can ask ("I'll allow your first of two questions").
 Simply adapt as necessary.
 If you honestly don't have time for a fourth question, politely say that and move on.
 (That said, you should generally have time for three questions if you manage time effectively).
-In Parli Flex Time, I prefer that questions asked focus on clarification ("can you repeat your tag for contention 1b?") rather than argumentative cross-examinatio questions so as to protect the right of debaters to ask questions during constructive speeches (I'm not okay with debaters saying "ask that during flex time" when a question was legally allowed to be asked during the speech).
+In Parli Flex Time, I prefer that questions asked focus on clarification ("can you repeat your tag for contention 1b?") rather than argumentative cross-examination questions so as to protect the right of debaters to ask questions during constructive speeches (I'm not okay with debaters saying "ask that during flex time" when a question was legally allowed to be asked during the speech).
+After all, flex time isn't called cross-examination because that's not the spirit of flex time -- the purpose was originally to give partners the chance to collaborate.

 In IPDA, I encourage debaters to use all cross-examination time and keep questions challenging-yet-polite.